 - Cardiac MRI, a special scan looking at the heart.

-All adults with congenital heart defects are more likely than the general population to have a child with a heart defect.
+All adults with CHDs are more likely than the general population to have a child with a heart defect.
 The defects may be the same or different than the parent’s defect.
 As we learn more about what causes CHD, we may find that each individual’s risk is higher or lower.

 Many small VSDs never require treatment.
 Women with large VSDs that were not closed at a young age have a high risk of developing other heart, lung, and blood problems.
 These would include high blood pressure in the lungs and low blood oxygen levels.
 If this happens, VSD closure may no longer be an option.